rappen/Rappen.XTB.Supporting/README.md

 # Rappen.XTB.Supporting
 ## Help for XrmToolBox tool regarding supporting

-Best way to use it is to att this repo in the tool solution with cmd:
+The best way to use it is to att this repo in the tool solution with cmd:
 ```
 git submodule add https://github.com/rappen/Rappen.XTB.Supporting
 ```